 You'll benefit from our multimedia laboratories, smart boards, and the use of virtual learning environments to deliver teaching material.

 Find out more about our facilities and resources.

-The module takes place over five study days, and involves a variety of approaches including interactive discussions, seminar work, tutorials, lectures, and visits.
+Our UWE Bristol Return to Nursing Practice Course, which includes Health Visiting, takes around four months, and consists of a specialist module and work to help you achieve clinical competencies.
+The module takes place over five study days, and includes a variety of approaches including interactive discussions, seminar work, tutorials, lectures, and visits.

 The assessment is a 2000-word reflective assignment based on a learning contract negotiated to individual needs.
-You'll undertake practice to meet the NMC requirements for returning to practice within an appropriate supervised practice area in local NHS Trust.
-You're responsible for organising your practice placement along with our support.
+Practice will be undertaken to meet the NMC requirements for returning to practice within an appropriate supervised practice area in local NHS Trust.

 View our full glossary of assessment terms.